Atdeejay12/Swapburn.live/_posts/2020-10-23-dev-roadmap.md

 We will be leveraging our oracle aggregation research, to guarantee our users always receive the most accurate rates and market prices.
 This is the perfect initial application of our Tentacles project for incentivised oracle aggregators kept honest by community.

-### How about utility/value for $OCTO holders?
+### How about utility/value for $SWAPBURN holders?

-Because our community is everything to us, OCTO holders:
+Because our community is everything to us, SWAPBURN holders:

 - Will unlock exclusive advanced features (as tested with temporary full Aquafarm restriction)
 - Will be able to claim their respective share of trading fees on the platform with ALL trading fees/revenue in distributed in ETH